skarj/learn-otel/docs/observability-guide.md

     otlp_endpoint: str
 ```

-This is what `settings.otlp_endpoint` in Step 3 below reads from — every app pod ends up pointed
+This is what `settings.otlp_endpoint` in Step 3 below reads from.
-at the agent running on its *own* node, never at the gateway or SigNoz directly.

-**Checkpoint**: a manually-fired test span (from the gateway verification above) reaches SigNoz
+**Verify before touching any app code**: fire one manual span at
+`signoz-otel-collector.observability.svc.cluster.local:4317` from any pod in the cluster (a
+throwaway pod, `grpcurl`, or [otel-cli](https://github.com/equinix-labs/otel-cli)) and confirm it
-via agent → gateway → `signoz-otel-collector` → ClickHouse, visible in the SigNoz UI's trace
+shows up in the SigNoz UI's trace explorer.

+**Checkpoint**: the manual test span is visible in SigNoz.
+Confirm
-explorer.
-Confirm `deploy/base/order-service/deployment.yaml` has `HOST_IP`/`OTLP_ENDPOINT` wired
-before moving on to Step 3.
+`deploy/base/order-service/deployment.yaml` has `OTLP_ENDPOINT` wired before moving on to Step 3.

 ---